Enforcing Fair Predicted Scores on Intervals of Percentiles by Difference-of-Convex Constraints: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we demonstrate the effectiveness of the proposed approach for training partially fair models for binary classification.
-The experiments are conducted on a MacBook Air (Apple M1 chip, 8-core CPU and 8GB of memory) in MATLAB using three publicly available datasets: \textit{a9a}~\citep{chang2011libsvm, kohavi1996scaling}, \textit{bank}~\citep{chang2011libsvm, moro2014data} and \textit{law school~}\citep{wightman1998lsac}.
+The experiments are conducted on a MacBook Air (Apple M1 chip, 8-core CPU and 8GB of memory) in MATLAB using three publicly available datasets: \textit{a9a}~\citep{chang2011libsvm, kohavi1996scaling}, \textit{bank}~\citep{chang2011libsvm, moro2014data}, \textit{law school~}\citep{wightman1998lsac} and \textit{American Community Survey (ACS)} dataset \citep{ding2021retiring}.
 More details of the datasets can be found in Section~\ref{sec:data}.

 We compare our methods with other in-processing methods that solve constrained optimization problems with the same objective function as our approach but different fairness constraints, including the constraints that enforce \textbf{Group AUC Fairness}~\citep{yao2023stochastic,vogel2021learning}, \textbf{Inter-Group Pairwise Fairness}~\citep{kallus2019fairness,beutel2019fairness}, and \textbf{Intra-Group Pairwise Fairness}~\citep{beutel2019fairness}.
 We present the optimization models of these methods and their training procedures in Section~\ref{sec:benchmark}.
 Additionally, we compare our model with a regularization method whose details are given in Section~\ref{sec:regularization_method}.
 Using Pareto frontiers, we compare the efficiency of these methods in trading off prediction performance and partial fairness of the output models.
+Additional numerical results are presented in Sections \ref{sec:density}, \ref{sec:diffI} and \ref{sec:expopt}.